 Financial Need: The difference between the cost of attendance (COA) at a school and your Expected Family Contribution (EFC).
 While COA varies from school to school, your EFC does not change based on the school.

 FIPS (Fairmont Installment Payment Services): FSU's installment plan to assist students and parents in paying the remaining of their direct costs.
-The payment plan is by semester (fall and spring) and consists of four equal monthly payments per semester.
+The payment plan is by semester (fall and spring) and consists of up to six equal monthly payments per semester.
 Payments begin one month prior to the term beginning.